Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_oauth2.md

 - `https_proxy_authorization` (String) HTTPS proxy authorization header.
 - `insecure_relaxed_audience_validation` (Boolean) If enabled, the plugin will not validate the audience of the access token.
 Disable it if the authorization server does not correctly set the audience claim according to RFC 8707 and MCP specification.
 Default: false
 - `introspection_endpoint` (String) The Token Introspection Endpoint.
 If not provided, the plugin will attempt to use JWKS to verify the token.
 If the token is opaque, this field must be provided.
-- `introspection_format` (String) Controls introspection response format. must be one of ["base64", "base64url", "string"]
+- `introspection_format` (String) Controls introspection response format. possible known values include one of ["base64", "base64url", "string"]
 - `jwks_cache_ttl` (Number) The cache TTL in seconds for JWKS.
 Default: 3600
 - `jwks_endpoint` (String) The JWKS endpoint URL for fetching the authorization server's public keys.
 If not provided, the plugin will attempt to discover it from the authorization server metadata.
 - `jwt_claims_leeway` (Number) The leeway in seconds for JWT claims validation (exp, nbf).
 This allows tokens that are slightly expired or not yet valid due to clock skew.
 Default: 0